LucasBehrendt/tech-blog/README.md

   - As a Site User I can delete my own comments so that I can control my own content.

   - As a Site User I can contact the administration of the blog so that I can ask questions or help with the blog.

-  - As a Site User I can reset my password using my registered e-mail so that I can gain access to my account if I forget my password.

 ### Structure